We give information on shingles and post-herpetic neuralgia (PHN for short), what they are and how to treat them. Please click through to see

 It may begin as the acute symptoms of shingles subside and can last a few weeks, months or occasionally years.
 It can even appear several weeks or even months after the shingles has gone.

 3 – Why does PHN happen?

 PHN happens when the chickenpox virus damages a nerve during the shingles outbreak.
-Not only does the function of the damaged nerve become abnormal, as is shown by the loss of ordinary sensation, but changes seem also to be induced in the spinal cord or central nervous system as well.
-We know this because, unfortunately, cutting the affected nerve does not cure the pain of PHN.
-As you get older, your chance of developing PHN increases.
+The function of the damaged nerve becomes abnormal.
+This is shown by the loss of ordinary sensation, but changes also seem to occur in the spinal cord or central nervous system.
+The possibility of developing PHN after shingles increases as people get older.

 5 – How can PHN be treated?